mitselek/3D/README.md

 - **Bambu Lab A1 Mini**: JSON profile for A1 Mini compatibility

 ### Documentation
-- Complete PCTG optimization guide
-- Testing procedures and best practices
-- PrusaSlicer compatibility notes
+- **PCTG Profile Optimizations**: Detailed technical analysis of all optimizations
+- **Testing Guide**: Step-by-step procedures for profile validation
+- **Project Summary**: Overview of all profiles and their purposes
+- **PrusaSlicer Compatibility**: Notes on inline comment handling

 ## Quick Start

 1. Browse `profiles/` for your printer/material combination

-2. Check `documentation/` for setup guides and optimization tips
+2. Check `documentation/` for PCTG setup guides and optimization tips
-3. Use tools in `tools/` for advanced analysis

 ## Integration Complete